 The opinions expressed are those of the author(s) and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes and is not intended to be and should not be taken as legal advice.

-John B. Pegram is a Senior Principal based in Fish & Richardson’s New York office.
+John B. Pegram is Of Counsel based in Fish & Richardson’s New York office.
 He specializes in intellectual property litigation, licensing, opinion and counseling matters of all types.
-Pegram has successfully litigated cases in state and federal courts, and before the...
+Pegram has successfully litigated cases in state and federal courts, and before the U.S....